alamedyang/magedocs/Obsidian/what_youll_need.md

 You will have to update the `mgs.tmBundle` manually by repeating the above process when a new version is released.

-### IntelliJ
+### IntelliJ /  Jet Brains IDEs

-IntelliJ has a plugin, available by default, to install TextMate bundles.
-Acquire the `tmbundle` as explained above, and follow IntelliJ's documentation to install it.

 The steps that worked (for us) in October 2025:

+1. Enable the TextMate Bundle plugin in Settings > Plugins if it's not enabled already.
-1. Download the VSIX.
+2. Download the VSIX from the latest [releases](https://github.com/alamedyang/magegamescript-syntax-highlighting/releases).
 (This is secretly a `.zip` file.)
-2. Extract the VSIX to gain access to the `extension` folder.
+3. Extract the VSIX to gain access to the `extension` folder.
-3. In IntelliJ, go to Settings > Editor > TextMate Bundles.
+4. In IntelliJ, go to Settings > Editor > TextMate Bundles.
-4. Click the `+` and select the `extension` folder.
+5. Click the `+` and select the `extension` folder.
 You may have to refresh the directory tree to see it.
+(It will appear at the bottom of the list, not alphabetically.)
-5. Hit `Apply`.
+6. Hit `Apply`.
-6. In Settings > Editor > File Types > Recognized File Types,
+7. In Settings > Editor > File Types > Recognized File Types,
 	1. Add an entry for `MageGameScript`.
 Do not add a filename wildcard entry here.
 	2. Under the entry for `Text` (where you should see `*.log` and `*.txt`) add the wildcard entry `*.mgs`.